irinesara/Ecommerce-Follow-Along/README.md

 # Milestone 27: My Orders Page
 We created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
 This page displays all the orders placed by the user.

+# Milestone 28 - Cancel Order Feature
+Added a "Cancel Order" button in the My Orders page and created a backend endpoint to update order status to "Cancelled".
+Users can cancel their orders unless they are already marked as "Cancelled".

+# Milestone 29: PayPal account
+I created a PayPal Developer account by logging into the PayPal Developer Dashboard.
+After logging in, I created a sandbox account and saved the UserID and Client ID.
+On the order confirmation page, I added two payment options using radio buttons: COD (Cash on Delivery) and Online Payment (PayPal).
+When the "Online Payment" option is selected, the PayPal button is displayed.
+In the next step, I will write the code to dynamically load and use the PayPal button for online payments.